kmarkeybraves/Justin-Watkins.github.io/02-BuildingDataSets.md

 These data sets and the code used to create them are available in the R package `FOSBAAS` and are publicly available, so there is no reason to type any of the following sections, but suit yourself.
 You can download a file with all of the code in this book here: https://github.com/Justin-Watkins/FOSBAAS/blob/master/FOSBAAS_code.R.

-Additionally, this book will make use of many of libraries. you can run the following code to make sure that they are installed:
+Additionally, this book will make use of many of libraries.
+You can run the following code to make sure that they are installed:

 ```r